 Aphids are the most prominent pests gardeners have to fight continuously.
-When overlooked they multiply rapidly and cause widespread damage to the garden in no time.
+When overlooked, they multiply rapidly and cause widespread damage to the garden in no time.
 Diatomaceous earth is an effective solution to get rid of aphids.
 Simply dust the infested area with the dry powder, or mix it with some water and apply with a sprayer.
 Repeat the procedure every few days for better results.

 12. Get Rid of Rodents

-Rodents like mice, moles, rats and rabbits can wreck your garden in no time, and if you don’t want to kill them, diatomaceous earth is here to help.
+Rodents like mice, moles, rats, and rabbits can wreck your garden in no time, and if you don’t want to kill them, diatomaceous earth is here to help.
 Rodents hate the powerful smells of essential oils like peppermint and lemon citrus and as you might already know that diatomaceous earth is an excellent absorbent.
-These two ingredients can be combined to create the most powerful organic rodent repellent that can keep the rodents at bay.
+These two ingredients can be combined to create the most potent organic rodent repellent that can keep the rodents at bay.

-The best thing is that it is highly cost effective, is completely safe and at the same time smells heavenly.
+The best thing is that it is highly cost-effective, is completely safe and at the same time smells heavenly.
 Check out the recipe here.

 13. Reduce Tick Population

 Summer is commonly signified by warm, sultry weather, bright flowers swaying in the gentle breeze and large colonies of blood-sucking, parasitic arachnids, i.e., ticks.
 If you enjoy hiking, gardening, and playing in the backyard, you must have encountered these pesky little suckers.
 They are tough to handle once they attach themselves to your body.
 Plus, they often transmit incurable disease like Tularemia, Lyme disease, Rocky Mountain spotted fever, and so on.
 One way to deal with their infestation is to dust the entire yard and lawn with a generous amount of diatomaceous earth.
 It’s advisable to use an applicator for this purpose and repeat the process once every month during the flea season.